 If your balance is currently below 240 hours, you are encouraged to use your vacation time off to ensure the balance does not exceed 240 hours.

 Involuntarily exceeding the 240-hour limit

 If you request to use vacation time off prior to exceeding 240 hours and your manager denies your vacation request due to departmental business needs, your manager may file an extension request with HR Operations.
 The request must be made at the time of the denial and include an explanation for denial and a plan for using the excess hours.
 Human Resources will review the request and make a determination.

 Monitoring vacation balances

 It is your responsibility to monitor your vacation balance.
-You and your manager should plan your vacation use so that your balance does not go over the maximum.
-If you exceed the maximum, work with your manager to schedule time off in order to bring your balance to 240 hours or less.
+You and your manager should plan your vacation use so that your balance does not exceed the 240-hour maximum.
+If you have excess vacation accrual, work with your manager to schedule vacation time off at the earliest opportunity to bring the balance within the 240-hour limit.

 Using vacation time off

 You will accrue vacation hours once a month on the last day of the month and can use them on the first of the following month.
 Professional staff must use holiday credit and discretionary time off (in that order) prior to using vacation.